jerryok826/rover-monitor/README.md

 2. Rover shutdown button.
 3. Rover ROS run and stop button.
 4. Voltage and current monitoring with audio alarm on fault.
+5. Monitor beeps when system has complteted booting and ready for operation.

 ### Project Status
 Still updating and testing the software.
 Need to add instructions for adding the code to systemctl so it runs from bootup.
 Also need SW improvement on the Rover ROS start stop support.
 Below is the original prototype version.